Excerpted from a presentation by C. Kluwer at the XI. International Congress for Therapeutic Riding, Budapest 11.-14. June 2003 entitled:

 VII.
 International Congress for Th.
 R. in Aarhus (DK) 1991 started immediately after the end of the 2nd Dressage World Cup for the Disabled and had the focal point of disabled riding without excluding the other areas.
 Despite objections from the Danish side, which were never quite removed, the commission of the International Council was able to, with the help of Yvonne Nyuttens (B) and Sister Chiara Hatton-Hall (UK,)

 present an integrated constitutional draft for discussion and agreement.
-Norma Pearce had actually been sitting at the typewriter until the last minute to this end, whilst the disabled riders competed in the championship in the centre of Vilhemsborg.
+Norma Pearce had actually been sitting at the typewriter until the last minute to this end, whilst the disabled riders competed in the championship in the center of Vilhemsborg.

 Our inquiry found Belgium to be the only country, which gives international organizations charitable status.
 This law had been passed by King Leopold III after the first world war and renewed by King Baudouin after the second world war.
 We only needed to adjust our constitution in a few minor points.
 The Belgian advocate Jan De Buck was the intermediary with the Belgian authorities.